 Tucson Waldorf School celebrates the first day of grade school by welcoming the Grade 1 class with the Rose Ceremony, a tradition in Waldorf schools across the country.
 For children in Grades 1-8, Wednesday, August 15th is the first day of school.
 Early Childhood classes (Nursery and Kindergarten) have a different start schedule, please consult […]

 My TWS experience made me more imaginative, more optimistic, not as negative as others.
 I see how something might be good, such as a classroom assignment.
 In architecture, peers rely on other media and images to get their ideas.
 I can use my imagination more–I don’t need something else to look at.
 I can just start drawing.
 I think I had more respect for the teachers in high school and college because of my Waldorf education.

-Scheduled weekly by appointment, our tours are for adults only and offer an overview presentation on the Waldorf education offered here at TWS from parent-child classes through eighth grade.
-Visitors will also have an opportunity to briefly observe class in progress at several grade levels as well as to see examples of student work.
-Tours […]
+Scheduled weekly by appointment, our tours are for adults only and offer an overview presentation of the unique Waldorf education offered here at Tucson Waldorf School.
+The morning includes information relevant to all programs and ages from parent-child classes through eighth grade.
+Visitors will have an opportunity to briefly observe class in progress at several […]

 Preparing for Life - a video by our friends at The Waldorf School of the Peninsula